 Expanded Rail Service from Springfield to Hartford and New Haven Starting in 2018

-The State of Connecticut Department of Transportation is working to start Hartford Line service between New Haven, Berlin, Meriden, Wallingford, Hartford and Springfield.
-Starting in early 2018, there will be 12 trains daily between Springfield and New Haven with 17 trains daily to and from Hartford.
+The State of Connecticut Department of Transportation (CDOT) is working to start Hartford Line service between New Haven, Berlin, Meriden, Wallingford, Hartford and Springfield.
+CDOT has indicated that this service will be starting in May, 2018 with 12 trains daily between Springfield and New Haven with 17 trains daily to and from Hartford.

 Springfield Rail Station Renovation and Expansion

-The Springfield Redevelopment Authority is currently working to complete the renovation of the Springfield Rail Station with an opening of the station scheduled for the Summer of 2017.
-The Springfield Station will contain a new 300 car parking garage as well as a bus depot to accommodate Peter Pan and other bus lines so transit riders can use bus and rail to travel.
+Springfield Union Station has opened for operations and offers travelers a new 300 car parking garage as well as a bus depot to accommodate Peter Pan, Greyhound and PVTA which offers frequent bus service to Northampton, Holyoke and Amherst..
 The Springfield Amtrak Station currently houses "Shuttle" service between Springfield to Hartford and New Haven with 6 Amtrak "Shuttle" trains in each direction daily.

 "Trains In The Valley" Advocacy